 The regular Pacifica is propelled by a 3.6-liter V6 developing 287 horsepower and 262 lb-ft of torque.
 A 9-speed automatic transmission sends drive either to the front wheels or all four.

-The Environmental Protection Agency (EPA) estimates fuel consumption at 19 miles per gallon in the city, 28 mpg on the highway and 22 mpg combined (front-wheel drive; all-wheel drive TBA).
+The Environmental Protection Agency (EPA) estimates front-wheel-drive fuel consumption at 19 miles per gallon in the city, 28 mpg on the highway and 22 mpg combined.
+With all-wheel drive those numbers drop to 17 mpg in the city, 25 mpg on the highway and 20 mpg combined.
 An automatic stop/start system helps save a little gasoline while idling.

 When properly equipped, a gasoline-powered 2021 Pacifica can tow 3,600 pounds.